andyprata/vmetrics/README.md

 diff ./output/validation_metrics_so2.txt ./output/validation_metrics_so2_data_insertion.txt
 ```

-where the `_gmd.txt` files are the data that were used in the GMD paper and are included in this repo in the `output` folder.
+where the `_data_insertion.txt` files are the data insertion results presented in the GMD paper.
+These files are included in this repo for testing and can be found under `output` folder.
+Validation results for the no data insertion runs (i.e. `_no_data_insertion.txt`) are also included.
 Expected result is no difference.
 If you have any issues with the installation or running of this package please contact Andrew Prata (andrew.prata@bsc.es) or Arnau Folch (arnau.folch@bsc.es).